 Due to excess greenhouse gases, the atmosphere of the earth contains more trapped heat.
 This causes an increase in global temperature.
 Carbon is one of the most abundant greenhouse gases.
 CO2 is included as one of the Kyoto Gases.
 The countries across the world have come together to reduce the emissions of the Six Kyoto Gases.
-However, Carbon is on the high priority list because the burning fossil fuels are nowhere seen having a break.

 Forest, takes the carbon as it is very much essential for them.
 This helps in reducing the amount of carbon present in the atmosphere.